Woodsandfields/QGIS_maps/README.md

 Skills learned:
 - isolate a country from a world map to create a new map,
 - exploit the corresponding csv file, modify if necessary from within QGIS
-- shape the dot-density map appropriately.
+- shape the dot-density map appropriately with the vector research random point in polygon function.

 Source:
 - <https://www.naturalearthdata.com/downloads/>